qayyumayaan/movie-recommender/README.md

 Special thanks to The Movies Database (TMDB) and IMDB for the non-commercial use movie databases.

+## Development Log
+(12/27/25): Added dark mode, minor text changes, improved backend cold start performance, and reduced costs.
+I also changed the movies that can be recommended to give more relevant recs.
+Thank you all for the feedback!
+Please continue to send more my way.

+(12/19/25): Version 1 of the site has been launched!

+## About

 There are three elements of this program: The backend, frontend, and PostgreSQL database.

 The goal of this program is to use vector similarity searches to recommend movies to users.
 The techniques in this project are training-free, except for the embedding model.